mertcanozdemir/CMRxRecon2025/README.md

 [Publications](#Publication-references)

 ## Motivation
-The objective of establishing the CMRxUniversalRecon challenge (Toward Universal Reconstruction) is to provide a benchmark that enables the broader research community to contribute to the important work of accelerated CMR imaging with universal approaches that allow more diverse applications and better performance in real-world deployment in various environments.
+The objective of establishing the CMRx series challenges is to provide a benchmark that enables the research community to contribute to the work of accelerated CMR imaging with universal approaches that allow more diverse applications and better performance in real-world deployment in various environments.
+The previous CMRxRecon2023 and CMRxRecon2024 datasets did not cover multiple centers, multiple vendors, and multiple diseases.
+Therefore, this year we aim to fill these gaps and make an important leap towards real-world clinical scenarios.

 ## Background
-Cardiac magnetic resonance imaging (CMR) has emerged as a crucial imaging technique for diagnosing cardiac diseases, thanks to its excellent soft tissue contrast and non-invasive nature. **However, a notable limitation of MRI is its slow imaging speed, which causes patient discomfort and introduces motion artifacts into the images.**
+Cardiac MRI (CMR) has become an essential tool for diagnosing and evaluating cardiovascular diseases, offering multi-parametric, high-resolution anatomical and functional data.
+CMR reconstruction from highly under-sampled k-space data has gained significant attention in recent research.
+Numerous AI-based image reconstruction algorithms have shown potential in improving imaging performance and patient experience in recovering high-quality images from aggressively undersampled k-space measurements.
+However, the complexity and diversity of CMR scans in real-world applications, involving various image contrasts, sampling trajectories, equipment vendors, anatomical structures, and disease types, present a great challenge for existing AI-based reconstruction methods, which are usually developed for only one or a few specific scanning settings.
+In practice, there are often inevitable distribution mismatches between the training data and target data, due to the diversities listed above. **Therefore, building and validating universal and robust reconstruction models for handling these diversities remains a critical technical challenge for multi-parametric CMR imaging.**

 To accelerate image acquisition, CMR image reconstruction (recovering high-quality clinical interpretable images from highly under-sampled k-space data) has gained significant attention in recent years.
 Particularly, AI-based image reconstruction algorithms have shown great potential in improving imaging performance by utilizing highly under-sampled data.
 Currently, the field of CMR reconstruction lacks publicly available, standardized, and high-quality datasets for the development and assessment for AI-based CMR reconstruction.
 In the first run of the 'CMRxRecon' challenge (MICCAI 2023), we have provided cine and mapping data from a total of 300 subjects and the technical infrastructure as well as a baseline model for CMR reconstructions.
 The results of 'CMRxRecon' 2023 demonstrated that deep learning methods demonstrated significantly superior performance compared to traditional methods such as SENSE and GRAPPA in a single task scenario.